-Approximately 434 acres of forested land, constituting approximately 51 percent of the land to be developed for the solar facility, may be cleared for placement of Project components or to prevent shading of solar panels.
+Approximately 434 acres of forested land, constituting approximately 51 percent of the land to be developed for the solar facility, would be cleared for placement of Project components or to prevent shading of solar panels.
 Project components would not be constructed within a 50- to 60-foot buffer of the jurisdictional streams and wetlands, and the buffer area would generally be avoided during construction, as described in Section 2.2.2.
-Tree removal associated with the Project would be minimized to the extent possible, particularly to the north of proposed components, as trees in this vicinity would not shade the solar panels.
+Tree removal associated with the

+Project would be minimized to the extent possible, particularly to the north of proposed components, as trees in this vicinity would not shade the solar panels.

+An uncommon limestone cedar glade plant community occurs on just over 2 acres within the proposed project footprint.
 Cedar glade habitat is sporadic and uncommon in northeastern Alabama.
 This plant community supports a unique assemblage of plants and has standalone conservation value.
 The vast majority of the cedar glade habitat present within the action area is not located in areas where panels would be installed and would not need to be disturbed during construction and operation of the facility.
 Temporary fencing would be installed during construction to exclude vehicles and construction equipment from the majority of the delineated cedar glade habitat.
 Post-construction, this portion of the habitat would remain undeveloped to protect the plant communities present.
 This commitment would be recorded on the engineering drawing for the site.

-With implementation of the above commitment, impacts to cedar glade habitats resulting from the Action Alternative would be long-term, but minor and insignificant.
+With implementation of the above commitment, impacts to cedar glade habitats resulting from the Proposed Action Alternative would be long-term, but minor and insignificant.

-Taking into consideration the large amount of similar vegetation types in the area regionally and locally, clearing the existing vegetation and light grading would be considered minor impacts.
+With respect to the overall Project Site vegetation and taking into consideration the large amount of similar vegetation types in the area regionally and locally, clearing the existing vegetation and light grading would be considered minor impacts.
 The surrounding area consists of similar vegetation communities and the effects of the conversion of portions of the Project Site in this context would be relatively small.